 Risk Mitigation and Fraud Protection

 A Certified bank check is a secure financial instrument.
 But, still, it has some vulnerabilities.
-Therefore, both the purchaser or account holder and the recipient should take precautions good enough to cover their backs and cut risk on their part.
+Therefore, both the buyer or account holder and the recipient should take precautions good enough to cover their backs and cut risk on their part.

-Therefore, the best option is to call the bank which has issued the certified bank check and confirm the relevant details related to the certified bank check.
-It is better to call the bank on a phone number, which is obtained from the internet, bank website or other credible sources; rather than a phone number printed on the certified bank check itself.
+Therefore, the best choice is to call the bank which has issued the certified bank check and confirm the relevant details related to the certified bank check.
+It is better to call the bank on a phone number, which is obtained from the Internet, bank website or other credible sources; rather than a phone number printed on the certified bank check itself.
 If it is practical and convenient, take direct help from the issuing bank or its local branch to detect fraud or a fake certified bank check.

 In conclusion, we can say that a certified bank check is a very important financial instrument.
-Most notably for transactions involving a large amount of money like a house, car, buying jewelry, vacations etc.
+Most noticeably for transactions involving a large amount of money like a house, car, buying jewelry, vacations etc.